-In this brief guide we will try to provide you with a step-by-step plan for analyzing the global economic environment and deciding on which currency to buy or sell.
+In this brief guide we will try to provide you with a step-by-step plan for analyzing the global economic environment and deciding on which currency to buy or sell through forex fundamental analysis.

 Fundamental Analysis and Technical Analysis (FA and TA) go hand-in-hand in guiding the forex trader to potential opportunities under ever changing market conditions.
 Both beginner and veteran traders can benefit from the material that follows, but veterans have learned to make one important distinction.
 They do not spend an inordinate amount of time on the FA side of the equation, primarily because they do not have the resources, access to key information, or the ability to read and assimilate the mountains of data that are made public on a daily basis.

 Large banks, hedge funds, and institutional investors have those resources, but even they have a difficult time arriving at correct predictions on how market forces will evolve.
 The advice is simply to use FA to determine a general feel for market directions, the interplay of key variables, and existing monetary policy differences to suggest which currency pairs offer the greatest opportunities at a point in time.
 The objective of every trader is to assess market conditions daily, and then to modify his strategy accordingly.
 FA and TA are your tools for achieving this goal each and every trading day.